LORRocks/AdvancedComputerSystems/Project2/readme.md

 Keeping the internal representation hidden means we don't have to code additional multiplication methods for cache-optimized vs not.

 #### Multi-Threading
 The primary observation we use to increase code reuse is that by having a dynamic number of threads in our code, we can either have 1, or >1 to enable / disable multi-threading.
 We split the matrix up by columns, and have each thread calculate an output column.
-If we have multi-threading, we limit it to 1 thread at a time.
+If we don't have multi-threading, we limit it to 1 thread at a time.
 This way, we assume threading always, and only need a single multiply method.

 The p-thread library is used to implement multi-threading.